gophergala/learn-Go-the-hard-way/README.md

 #Learn Go the Hard Way

-Origined from the Go Gala hackthon.
+Originated from the Go Gala hackthon.

 ![img](res/m.jpg)